ranjeetkumar274/ranjeetkumar274/README.md

 <h2>About :
 </h2>

-- 🔭 I am pursuing masters in Computer Application (MCA) from MMMUT Gorakhpur.
+- 🔭 I am pursuing Masters in Computer Application (MCA) from MMMUT Gorakhpur.

 - 🔭 I am really passionate about JAVA DSA and Web Developement.